mrbusche/matthewbusche.com/_posts/2019-07-01-jquery-validate-unique-email-address.md

 ---
-title: 'jQuery Validate unique email addresses'
+title: "jQuery Validate unique email addresses"
 date: 2019-07-01 20:06:57
 author: mrbusche
-layout: post
 categories: jQuery
-tags: ['jQuery']
+tags: ["jQuery"]
 ---

 jQuery Validate offers a lot of great features out of the box, but one feature it's lacking is validating if something is not found is a list.
 Fortunately, it's super easy to add your own validators.
 In my case I want to find if something doesn't exist in a list.